getsentry/sentry-docs/docs/api/events/get-group-events-latest.rst

     Retrieves the details of the latest sample for an aggregate.

-    :pparam int group_id: the ID of the group to get the latest sample of.
+    :pparam string group_id: the ID of the group to get the latest sample of.

     :http-method: GET
     :http-path: /api/0/groups/{group_id}/events/latest/